 What was the earliest hip hop memory you can recall?

-Lastly, do you have any advice for those wanting to set their feet into the music industry?
+Lastly, do you have advice for anyone trying to set their foot in as recording artists?